lavenderYuu/Emotionary/README.md

     - 🥧 Pie chart representation of user mood over the past month illustrating proportion of different moods

 ## Milestone 3
 For Milestone 3, we continued to implement and improve the key functionalities of our app, including filtering, search, and tag management.
 We also updated `tagsSlice` for Redux.
-In addition, we performed manual, unit and integration testing, filed issues, and fixed high-priority bugs.
-Furthermore, we addressed crossplay feedback to make our app more accessible and user-friendly (these are denoted below with CP).
+In addition, we performed manual, unit and integration testing, filed issues, and fixed high-priority bugs (see [GitHub Issues](https://github.students.cs.ubc.ca/CPSC455-2025S/team15/issues?q=is%3Aissue+is%3Aclosed)).
+Furthermore, we addressed crossplay feedback to make our app more accessible and user-friendly (denoted below with CP).
 - 🔒 Encryption - User passwords are encrypted using bcrypt
     - Database only stores encrypted passwords
 - 🔑 Google OAuth - Users can log in with their Google credentials